Riemannian L-systems: Modeling growing forms in curved spaces: Moving on parametric surfaces

 with the initial conditions:

-The variables of Equ.\ref{Eq:geodesic-coord-def} have been explicitly rewritten with renaming $u^1 \rightarrow u$ and $u^2 \rightarrow v$ to avoid over indexation in the final Equ.\ref{Eq:geodesic-coord-pq}.
+The variables of Equ. \ref{Eq:geodesic-coord-def} have been explicitly rewritten with renaming $u^1 \rightarrow u$ and $u^2 \rightarrow v$ to avoid over indexation in the final Equ. \ref{Eq:geodesic-coord-pq}.
 This new system of first-order differential equations can be integrated with classical ODE solvers.
 Note that for a given parametric surface, the Christoffel symbols appearing in the equation are the only quantities that need be computed.
-They can be evaluated by using Equ.\ref{Eq:ChristofelSymbols}.
+They are functions of $p$ and $q$, which fully couples the equation system.
+They can be evaluated by using Equ. \ref{Eq:ChristofelSymbols}.

 In a curved space, a forward step is specified by the primitive $\texttt{F}(l)$ (move forward at the surface over a distance $l$) as in a Euclidean space, except that the primitive will now make a call to a geodesic solver that takes as an input the surface parametric equation, the current position of the turtle $P = (u,v)$, the heading direction prescribed by the current value of the turtle direction $\mathbf{H}$, both provided by their coordinates in the parametric domain, as well as the number of elementary steps $N$ requested to produce the line, Fig.\ref{Fig:FigGeodesicLineTo}a.
 The solver returns a list of $N$ points $P_n = (u_n,v_n)$, with their corresponding tangents $\mathbf{t}_n = (p_n,q_n)$ on the geodesic that the turtle can use to move forward, and draw a geodesic line on the surface as points of coordinates $\{P_n = x^1(u_n,v_n), x^2(u_n,v_n),,x^3(u_n,v_n)\}_{n=0,\dots,N}$, where $P_N = P' = \exp_P (l \rlsvec{H})$.